xebia-functional/android-wunderground-client/README.md

 # Usage

 This library only has a method called "query".
 This method returned a WundergroundResponse class with all data of Wunderground's api.
+The amount data returned depends of the feature param

 ```java
 void query(APIDelegate<WundergroundResponse> delegate,